 On average, they contain twice as much protein as grains and even more than meat.

 The small legumes are full of protein, three times more than rice and double as wheat.
 They are rich in carbohydrates, protein, B Vitamins, and macronutrients.
 They are great for boosting energy and are a part of a healthy, wholesome diet Also, legumes aid digestion as they are low in fat and fiber.
-Moreover, pulses are also rich in iron, calcium, magnesium, folate, zinc, etc. and also lower blood sugar levels and decrease the risk of cardiovascular diseases.
+Moreover, pulses are also rich in iron, calcium, magnesium, folate, zinc, etc., lowering blood sugar levels and decreasing the risk of cardiovascular diseases.

 Legumes good for the ecosystem